-The need for a College-wide policy on student recruitment, selection and admissions stems from the necessity to ensure that the College offers a high quality, inclusive and equitable service to prospective entrants.
+The need for a college-wide policy on student recruitment, selection and admissions stems from the necessity to ensure that the College offers a high quality, inclusive and equitable service to prospective entrants.
 Ensuring that all are treated fairly and with respect and dignity.
 This policy was piloted in session 2013-14, revised in session 2014-15 and then rolled out live the following session.
+There has been further amendment to the policy for the beginning of session 2020-21 due to COVID-19.